r1pk/network-monitor/README.md

 ## Configuration

-Edit the `.env` or `.env.local` file to change basic application settings.
+Adjust application settings by editing `.env` or `.env.local` file.

-Brief description for each available option:
+Below is a brief description of each available option:

-- `NODE_ENV` - environment in which the application runs, e.g. `development` or `production`.
+- `NODE_ENV`: Environment in which the application is running, such as `development` or `production`.
-- `APPLICATION_PORT` - port on which the application will listen for requests.
+- `APPLICATION_PORT`: Port on which the application will listen for requests.
-- `DATABASE_HOST` - database host.
+- `DATABASE_HOST`: Database host.
-- `DATABASE_PORT` - database port.
+- `DATABASE_PORT`: Database port.
-- `DATABASE_NAME` - database name.
+- `DATABASE_NAME`: Database name.
-- `DATABASE_USER` - database user.
+- `DATABASE_USER`: Database user.
-- `DATABASE_PASSWORD` - database password for a previously defined user.
+- `DATABASE_PASSWORD`: Password for the database user.
-- `DATABASE_SYNCHRONIZE` - Determines whether or not the database should be updated on the basis of the defined entities.
+- `DATABASE_SYNCHRONIZE`: Determines whether or not to perform a database update based on the defined entities.

-In order to create the initial database structure, the `DATABASE_SYNCHRONIZE` option should be set to `true` during the initial startup.
+Initialize the database structure by setting the `DATABASE_SYNCHRONIZE` option to `true` at the first start.

 ## Usage